teampivotai/fashion-starter/README.md

 <h1 align="center">Fashion E-commerce Starter for Medusa 2.0</h1>

-<video src="./media/storefront-demo.mp4" controls="controls" muted="muted" playsinline="playsinline" autoplay="autoplay"></video>
+<video src="https://github.com/user-attachments/assets/e27fd9b9-f902-4927-9a64-0ac1689b3429" controls="controls" muted="muted" playsinline="playsinline"></video>

 The **Fashion E-commerce Starter** is a modern, customizable e-commerce template built with **Medusa 2.0**.
 Designed around the concept of the sustainable furniture brand **Sofa Society**, this starter showcases the power of new Medusa 2.0 version.
 With its focus on cutting-edge design, sustainability, and personalization, Sofa Society offers users an elegant shopping experience where they can explore customizable collections, product options, and a streamlined checkout flow.

-This starter kit is an ideal solution for developers who need to quickly set up a professional, feature-rich fashion e-commerce store.
-It comes with a sleek and modern design, customizable collections, an inspiration page, an about section, and a streamlined checkout process.
+This starter kit is an ideal solution for developers who need to set up a professional, feature-rich fashion e-commerce store quickly.
+It comes with a sleek and modern design, customizable collections, an Inspiration page, an About page, and a streamlined checkout process.
 The storefront is fully responsive and optimized for mobile, tablet, and desktop devices.

 <h2>Table of Contents</h2>